Psychiatry Residency

 Core Faculty & Staff

-The University of Hawai’i Department of Psychiatry is made up of a diverse team of faculty physicians with various backgrounds, training and experience who educate the residents and fellows in both the traditional didactic setting and the clinical learning environment while providing quality psychiatric care to the people of Hawai’i.
+The University of Hawai‘i Department of Psychiatry is made up of a skilled and versatile team of faculty physicians with various backgrounds, training and experience who educate the residents and fellows in both the traditional didactic setting and the clinical learning environment while providing quality psychiatric care to the people of Hawai‘i.

 Anthony Guerrero M.D.